ib-ruby/ib-api/README.md

 Reimplementation of the basic functions of ib-ruby

 ---
-__STATUS:  Preparing for a new GEM-Release)
+__STATUS: Placement of orders is currently broken__

 ---

 __Documentation: [https://ib-ruby.github.io/ib-doc/](https://ib-ruby.github.io/ib-doc/)__  (_work in progress_)

 ----
-`ib-ruby`   offers a modular access to the TWS-API-Interface of Interactive Brokers.
+`ib-api`   offers a modular access to the TWS-API-Interface of Interactive Brokers.

-`ib-api`    provides a simple interface to low-level TWS API-calls.

 ----